Maintenance Management

 Some common benefits of predictive maintenance programs include:

-• Improved asset reliability with real-time condition tracking
+- Improved asset reliability with real-time condition tracking

-• Reduced maintenance waste by scheduling only the necessary tasks
+- Reduced maintenance waste by scheduling only the necessary tasks

-• Efficient inventory of spare parts to reduce mean time to repair (MTTR)
+- Efficient inventory of spare parts to reduce mean time to repair (MTTR)

-• Perform maintenance on machines and equipment while they are operating to avoid disruptions
+- Perform maintenance on machines and equipment while they are operating to avoid disruptions

-• Improved workplace safety for everybody
+- Improved workplace safety for everybody

-Studies by the U.S Department of Energy revealed that PdM is highly cost-effective in the long run, saving roughly 8%-12% over preventive maintenance and up to 40% over reactive maintenance.
+Studies by the U.S. Department of Energy revealed that PdM is highly cost-effective in the long run, saving roughly 8%- 12% over preventive maintenance and up to 40% over reactive maintenance.

 However, the use of PdM isn’t widespread just yet.

-This is because it involves substantial upfront costs for installing condition monitoring IoT sensors, developing predictive algorithms, and connecting them with computerized maintenance management software (CMMS) or specialized predictive maintenance software.
+This is because it involves substantial upfront costs for installing condition-monitoring IoT sensors, developing predictive algorithms, and connecting them with computerized maintenance management software (CMMS) or specialized predictive maintenance software.

 With wireless technology bringing implementation costs down, more and more businesses will harness predictive analytics in the future.
+Learn more on Predictive Analytics in Facility Maintenance

-Implement predictive maintenance with a CMMS software
+How to implement predictive maintenance with a CMMS software

 CMMS provides the most comprehensive and easily accessible source of historical information to get started with predictive maintenance.